-Problem G. "Swap-Plus" Puzzle
+Problem G. "Swap" Puzzle (Division 2)

-Input file: puzzle-swap-plus.in

-Output file: puzzle-swap-plus.out
+Input file: puzzle-swap.in Output file: puzzle-swap.out

-Time limit: 1 second

-Memory limit: 256 mebibytes

-The "Swap-Plus" puzzle looks like a table of 4×4 cells which contain numbers from 1 to 16, each of them exactly once.
+The "Swap" puzzle looks like a table of 4×4 cells which contain numbers from 1 to 16, each of them exactly once.
 Each number contains exactly two decimal digits: the numbers 1-9 have leading zeroes.

-In one operation with the puzzle, one can:

-- take any two cells of the table and swap them, - take any two rows of the table and swap them, - take any two columns of the table and swap them.
+In one operation with the puzzle, one can take any two cells of the table and swap them.